MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/windowing/windowing-overview.md

 ## Limitations

-- This release of [AppWindow](/windows/winui/api/microsoft.ui.windowing.appwindow) is currently available only to Win32 apps (both packaged and unpackaged).
+- This release of [AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) is currently available only to Win32 apps (both packaged and unpackaged).
 - The Windows App SDK does not currently provide methods for attaching UI framework content to an `AppWindow`.
 You are limited to using the `HWND` interop access methods demonstrated in the [samples](#samples) section in this article.
-- The Windowing APIs currently do not work on Windows 10 version 1809 and Windows 10 version 1903 for AMD64.

 ## Samples

-The following code examples demonstrate how to retrieve an [AppWindow](/windows/winui/api/microsoft.ui.windowing.appwindow) from a WinUI 3 Window.
+The following code examples demonstrate how to retrieve an [AppWindow](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) from a WinUI 3 Window.
 For more details on how to work with `AppWindow`, see the [windowing samples](https://github.com/microsoft/WindowsAppSDK-Samples).

 ### C++ Sample for getting an AppWindow for a WinUI 3 window